kakradetome/my_first_repository/README.md

-Getting conversant with Git and Github
+Getting conversant with Git and Github.